 12Choose down clothing

-Although down doesn’t keep you warm when it’s wet, if you are in dry conditions you won’t get better instant insulation and cosy warmth than a good quality high fill power down jacket.
-The higher the fill power, the warmer it will be.
+Although down doesn’t keep you warm when it’s wet, if you are in dry conditions you won’t get better instant insulation and cosy warmth than from a good quality down jacket.
+For maximal warmth look for a jacket with high fill weight as well as high fill power.

 How to stay warm in a tent at night